Thank you for your support of the University Writing Center.

 How can I encourage my students to visit the Writing Center?

 There are many ways to use the Writing Center.
-You can recommend our services, mention us in your syllabus, give bonus points for conferring with a tutor, or require that individual students with particular needs visit us.
+You can recommend our services, mention us in your syllabus, give bonus points for conferring with a tutor, send students to our workshops, or require that individual students with particular needs visit us.

 You can also make a Writing Center visit part of your assignment.
 If you decide to send your entire class, please encourage them to call for an appointment well before the due date, as we may not be able to see a large number of students in the day or two before a paper is due.